-“It’s Saint Martin’s Summer” I uttered when my boyfriend asked why the weather in Lisbon suddenly got sunny again.
+“It’s Saint Martin’s Summer” – I uttered when my boyfriend asked why the weather in Lisbon suddenly got sunny again.

-Many believe the legend that on a cold rainy day Martin, son of a Roman emperor, was riding his horse when he saw a beggar on the streets with nothing to protect him from the cold.
+Many believe the legend that on a cold rainy day Martin, son of a Roman emperor, saw a beggar on the streets with nothing to protect him from the cold.

 November was once again announced with the smell of chestnuts and the fog covering the Lisbon train stations and it’s going by as quickly as it came.

-Two weeks in and we didn’t have any water or internet but after a few IKEA purchases, a few bad ones at the flea market and a couple of borrowed things from my parents, the place is finally coming along!
+Two weeks in and we didn’t have any water or internet but after a few IKEA purchases, a few bad ones at the flea market and a couple of borrowed things from my parents, the place is finally coming together!

 Ever since I moved to Lisbon in February I’ve been meaning to start a blog, a place where I can talk about my vintage passion and recent discoveries in the city.

 Until my next post,